rezabase/FCND-Controls-CPP/README.md

 Date: 24 Sept 2018

+## Intro

+This step was to tune the mass so that the quadcopter dowsnt fall to the ground.
+I tuned to the following number:

+Mass = 0.4855

 ## Body rate control

 Requirements: The controller should be a proportional controller on body rates to commanded moments.
 The controller should take into account the moments of inertia of the drone when calculating the commanded moments.

+There are two funcitons to configure in this step, GenerateMotorCommands() and BodyRateControl()

+### GenerateMotorCommands()

+This funciton calculates the thrust per rotor based on the total given thrust and momentum and saves the values in cmd.desiredThrustsN

 First step is to convert the rotor-to-rotor length that is given to a prependicular distance from the rotor to the axes using the formula below:

 length = L / (2 * sqrtf(2))

+To calculate the thrust, I first calculated p_bar, q_bar by deviding the momentum per axis by the distance of the rotor to the exis.

 Below is the code for GenerateMotorCommands()